VenturaBleak/FlappyBirdRL/README.md

 ## Credits

-A big thank you to the creators and contributors of the [flappy-bird-gym repository](https://github.com/Talendar/flappy-bird-gym/) from which our custom environment was adapted.
+A big thank you to the creators and contributors of the [flappy-bird-gym repository](https://github.com/Talendar/flappy-bird-gym/) from which the custom environment of this repository was adapted with a changed reward structure.

 Please visit the above repository to understand more about the environment, and if you have improvements or issues, feel free to contribute!